Lumavate-Team/documentation/WIDGETS.rst

  #.
 DISCOVER

-    This endpoint informs the platform via a JSON payload of an array of properties which properties exist for the widget.
+    This endpoint informs the platform via a JSON payload which :ref:`properties <properties>` exist for the widget.
 The platform automatically adds a few platform level properties outside of this endpoint.
 An empty set should be sent if the widget does not require any properties.

     Sent: